Yasouj University

+With 300 academic members spread across two campuses and five faculties, Yasuj University educates more than 7,000 students.
+The university offers master's degrees in 52 subjects, doctoral degrees in 22 subjects, and undergraduate admissions in 31 subjects.

 History

 Yasuj University was established in 1983.
 In the beginning, it was a part of Shiraz University and named as Technical Institute of Yasuj.
 It was active in the field of rural development and mechanics of welding.
 The Technical Institute was promoted to Yasuj University and was separated from Shiraz University in May 1992.
 The Yasuj University was started with three faculties of Science, Engineering, and Agricultural.
 Furthermore, a high school and college center is affiliated with the University.

-The Yasuj University was developed rapidly.
 At the moment the university has six faculties of engineering, science, agricultural, science-industry, mining of Choram which related to the Institute of Natural Resources and Environment, and social studies and language of indigenous.
 It also includes a College University.

-The University has 22 departments with a total of 50 educational branches for undergraduate students, 120 educational branches for master students, and 40 educational branches of Ph.D. with over 6,000 students total.
-The university is under development in both physical areas and education.
+The University has 22 departments offering a total of 50 educational branches for undergraduate students, 120 educational branches for master's students, and 40 educational branches for Ph.D. students, with over 6,000 students in total.

+University Ranking

+In 2020, Times Higher Education placed Yasuj University in the 401-500 range globally.

+According to the International Science Council (ISC), Yasouj University is positioned as the seventh-ranked institution among comprehensive universities in Iran with respect to educational quality.
+In terms of its absolute ranking among comprehensive universities nationwide, it occupies the twenty-third position.
+Notably, Yasouj University has attained the status of an international university, having commenced the admission of its inaugural cohort of international students in 2022.

+In the context of the 2020 "Green Metric" international ranking, Yasouj University was assigned a global rank of 364, thereby securing the tenth position within the Iranian higher education landscape.
+The QS Asia University Rankings for 2023 placed Yasouj University within the 401–450 range, while the Times Higher Education (THE) Asia University Rankings categorized it within the 301–350 range.

+Moreover, the Times Higher Education global ranking of 2020 indicated that Yasouj University was ranked between 301 and 400 in the domain of "Engineering and Technology."
+In the same year, within the context of the top Asian universities, five Iranian institutions were recognized in the top 100, with Yasouj University emerging as the foremost comprehensive university in this ranking.

+Significantly, the Times Higher Education ranking for 2023 recognized Yasouj University as one of the leading young universities globally, underscoring its rapid ascent and the increasing prominence of its academic contributions on an international scale.